liujoshua/BridgeDocs/_articles/overview.md

 ---

 <div class="ui positive message">
-<p>Bridge Server is part of an open source technology platform maintained by [Sage Bionetworks] (http://sagebase.org).
+<p>Bridge Server is part of an open source technology platform maintained by <a href="http://sagebase.org">Sage Bionetworks</a>.
 Its purpose is to accelerate the development and deployment of IRB-approved research studies of human health conducted through mobile applications.
 This site is intended as a technical resource for app developers.</p>

 <p>Key components of Sage's platform are:</p>